 We want your input!

-The Tactical Urbanism Lab will be facilitating a conversation with our judges in the 4th district on Thursday, March 25 via Zoom.
-This is an opportunity for the community to engage with the justice system outside of a court and we hope for it to be a jumping-off point for other work in the justice system.
+The Tactical Urbanism Lab facilitated a conversation with our judges in the 4th district on Thursday, March 25 via Zoom.
+This was an opportunity for the community to engage with the justice system outside of a court.
+We will be sharing updates in this space on next steps from this conversation.